 When its’s turned on, custom and standard profile users with the Lightning Experience User permission enabled will see the ‘Switch to Lightning Experience’ link in Salesforce Classic and you automatically be switched into Lightning Experience on a regular basis.

 Salesforce’s sandboxes have two releases, which depends on whether your sandbox is a “Preview” instance or “Non-Preview Instance”.
 The two release dates for Sandboxes are 6/7th September & 11/12th October.

 Here some of the features of Salesforce winter’20 release notes…

-- Salesforce is all set to launch new Mobile app. in the week of October 2019.
+- Salesforce is all set to launch the new mobile app. in the week of October 2019.
 The new mobile experience is opt-in so that you can get started whenever you are ready.

 - You can configure Lightning apps, record pages, and component visibility rules for use on a phone with the new Salesforce mobile app.